emiyl/psvimgtools-frontend/README.md

 2. Remove 'Topics' app Easyinstaller

 For noobs: No this doesnt enable piracy, (except for epsp..)
-And No this isnt goint to lead to a 3.63 spoof for games or PSN.
+And No this isnt going to lead to a 3.63 spoof for games or PSN. you cannot run vita homebrew with this (only psp) hidden applications and uricaller dont acturally execute any applications.